ocelotsloth/ocelotsloth.github.io/_posts/2016-07-11-sharepoint-modal-popups.md

 ---
-title:  "How to create SharePoint Popups for New Item Forms"
+title:  "How to Create SharePoint Popups for New Item Forms"
 header:
   teaser: mm-software-feature.png
 categories: